By Ben Beaglehole & Joseph Boden

 It was important to clarify the magnitude as well as the presence of adverse effects.
 There were substantial differences in timing, sampling, and outcome measurement between the studies included in the review.
 This meant we could not use the data combination technique of meta-analysis to derive an overall estimate of the impact of the Canterbury earthquakes on mental health.
 However, the extent of adverse effects reported by most studies was small.

-The only study focusing on older adults did not report significant differences between those exposed to the earthquakes and those not (9).
+The only study focusing on older adults did not report significant differences between those exposed to the earthquakes and those not.
 However, the relative absence of studies evaluating the impact of the earthquakes on children and older adults meant it was unclear whether these populations behaved similarly or had unique effects.
 In addition, the majority of studies were completed less than two years following the onset of the earthquake sequence meaning little is known about delayed or persistent responses and whether initial effects have decreased over time.

 What are the implications of these findings?

 We found widespread but not universal adverse effects on mental health as a consequence of the Canterbury earthquakes.
 The adverse effects were mostly small and did not match reporting by media which painted a picture of marked and widespread morbidity as a result of the earthquakes.
-It is likely that the view formed by media arose from focussing on the findings of single studies and local health statistics that did not take into account trends occuring nationally that were unrelated to the earthquake sequence (mental health services up and down the country are reporting increased demand for care possibly driven by population increases and other societal factors such as metamphetamine use).
+It is likely that the view formed by media arose from focussing on the findings of single studies and local health statistics that did not take into account trends occurring nationally that were unrelated to the earthquake sequence (mental health services up and down the country are reporting increased demand for care possibly driven by population increases and other societal factors such as methamphetamine use).

 A number of strategies were present in Canterbury to mitigate adverse effects after the earthquakes.
-These included access to free counselling, extended general practitioner consultations and other health-promoting community initiatives.
+These included access to free counseling, extended general practitioner consultations and other health-promoting community initiatives.
 To a large degree, public and private insurance also served to repair earthquake damaged homes and infrastructure.
 It is not possible to know the impact of these initiatives but we presume that the magnitude of adverse effects would be greater in their absence.

 Are there any lessons from the Canterbury earthquakes that hold relevance now that the community is also dealing with the aftermath of the Canterbury shootings?
 It seems inevitable that an increase in psychological distress and mental illness will occur for some.
 It is likely that those with the greatest degree of exposure to the shootings will be most affected.
 This means that special interest and care should be given to those present in the mosques, and to first responders.
 Similar initiatives to mitigate adverse effects to those used previously should be introduced.
 These should be complemented by strategies addressing the unique experiences faced by Muslims living in Christchurch (the government should be applauded for their compassionate decisions providing certainty of immigration status).
 Finally, not all people exposed to the shootings will experience serious adverse effects and the possibility of post-traumatic growth should not be discounted for some.